Preparing For Your Procedure

 Dr. Alex Montague, M.D.

-Known for his exemplary skills in both technique and patient care, Dr. Montague is a highly trained facial plastic surgeon and board-certified otolaryngologist-head and neck surgeon.
+Known for his exemplary skills in both technique and patient care, Dr. Montague is a double board-certified facial plastic surgeon and otolaryngologist-head and neck surgeon.
 He specializes in cosmetic and functional facial surgery and injectable treatments.

 What do I do to prepare for hair restoration?

 Is there anything else to do to prepare for my procedure?

 - Two weeks before your procedure you will receive a phone call from our hair team nurse to review your instructions and answer any questions about the hair restoration procedure.
 This telephone call will be scheduled the same as an office visit would be.
 At that time, we will remind you to start Vitamin C 1000 mg. three times a day for two weeks before and two weeks after hair transplantation to help with healing.

 What do I need to do at one week before my hair restoration procedure?

 - At one week prior to the hair transplant procedure, it is important to stop nicotine products and alcohol.
 It’s also important that your scalp is not sunburned.
 You will receive a phone call from a member of our nursing staff to review your health history.
 This telephone call will be scheduled the same as an office visit would be.

 - You will not need to take any special prescriptions before your hair restoration procedure.
 However, there are three prescriptions to take after your procedure.
 One is an antibiotic to prevent infection.
 One is to have on hand in case you have any discomfort and one is for swelling.
 If you would like your post-operative prescriptions called in ahead of time, please have your pharmacy name and number available for the nurse when she calls.
 We will ask you to refrain from any form of exercise for three days prior to your hair restoration procedure to minimize bleeding.